EU threatens Lebanese politicians with sanctions over crisis | Politics

 The European Union's foreign policy chief Saturday berated Lebanese politicians for delays in forming a new Cabinet, warning the union could impose sanctions on those behind the political stalemate in the crisis-hit country.

-A power struggle between premier-designate Saad Hariri on one side, and Aoun and his son-in-law Gebran Bassil on the other, has worsened the crisis despite warnings from world leaders and economic experts of the dire economic conditions tiny Lebanon is facing.
+Lebanon defaulted on paying back its debt for the first time in March, while talks with the International Monetary Fund on a bailout package stopped last year.
+The crisis has been the biggest threat to Lebanon's stability since the 1975-90 civil war ended.
+A power struggle has emerged between premier-designate Saad Hariri on one side, and Aoun and his son-in-law Gebran Bassil, who heads the largest bloc in parliament, on the other.
+It has worsened the crisis despite warnings from world leaders and economic experts of the dire economic conditions tiny Lebanon is facing.

 Hariri was named to form a new government in October and has not succeeded so far.
 The government of Prime Minister Hassan Diab resigned days after a massive blast in Beirut on Aug.
 4, that killed 211 people and injured more than 6,000.